deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 As you can see, the compromised `ret` is located at `HEVD!TriggerStackOverflow+0xc8`.
 From there we will return to 0xfffff80302c82544, or `AuthzBasepRemoveSecurityAttributeValueFromLists+0x70`.
 The next value in the `RetAddr` column, is the intended value for our CR4 register, 0x00000000000506f8.

 Recall that a `ret` instruction will load RSP into RIP.
 Therefore, since our intended CR4 value is located on the stack, technically our first ROP gadget would "return" to 0x00000000000506f8.
-However, the `pop rcx` will take that value off of the stack, and place it into RCX.
+However, the `pop rcx` will take that value off of the stack and place it into RCX.
 Meaning we do not have to worry about returning to that value, which is not a valid memory address.

 Upon the `ret` from the `pop rcx` ROP gadget, we will jump into the next ROP gadget, `mov cr4, rcx`, which will load RCX into CR4.
 That ROP gadget is located at 0xfffff80302d87552, or `KiFlushCurrentTbWorker+0x12`.
 To finish things out, we have the location of our user mode code, at 0x0000000000b70000.